What is precious metal clay? Why is this media so popular with jewelry artists and sculptors?

 This class is suitable for jewelry designers who are ready to explore the wonderful world of PMC: pure silver metal in malleable form.

 PMC silver may be purchased at beginning of class.
 Instructor will guide students in determining amount needed per project.
-Most students spend $38-46 for silver which is enough for two projects, depending on size.
-If making earrings, please ring your own silver ear wires or purchase from the instructor ($3.25/pair).
+Most students spend $38-46 for silver which is enough for several jewelry projects, depending on size.
+If making earrings, please bring your own silver ear wires or purchase from the instructor ($3.25/pair).

 Pre-requisite: none except a desire to expand into an incredible new jewelry and sculpture media